 - How to pay for your injury treatment.

-And, perhaps most importantly, we will ensure that you receive maximum compensation for your damages, including maximum compensation for your vehicle damage.
-Please contact us for a free consultation.
+And, perhaps most importantly, I will ensure that you receive maximum compensation for your damages, including maximum compensation for your vehicle damage.
+I am here to help.
+Call 206-274-9997 or email me for a free initial consultation today.

 For questions about what to do if you have been in an accident, please see the Questions and Answers section.